 Searching the Library catalogue is a good starting point for finding a wide range of academic information on your topic.

-Databases contain subject-specific information, usually journal articles, but also specialist information, such as law reports or market research reports.
+Databases contain subject-specific information, usually journal articles, but also specialist information, such as law reports, market research reports or datasets.
 Depending on your project or subject area, you may have to use more than one database.
 To find a list of databases in your subject area, go to our subject resources page and select the relevant subject from the list.

 To ensure that you find the most relevant information, including journal articles, you need to carry out a comprehensive search in databases that are relevant to your subject area.